lucidsoftware/lucid-programming-competition-2022/problems/WantedPirates/description.md

 ```
 A line is a comma separated list, and starts with the name of the country.
 Each other item on the list is the name of a pirate

-The number of pirates on a line can be any number from 1 to TBD
+The number of pirates on a line can be any number from 1 to 2000

 ## Output
 The list of pirates wanted in every country, sorted lexicographically.